Biological Sciences, Non-Thesis, MS

 - International Students: $60 non-refundable application fee

-- Letter of Intent including Career Goals and Interest in a teaching assistantship
+- Letter of Intent including Career Goals and Interest in a teaching assistantship (You will upload this after you have completed and submitted the online application.)

 - Before admission to the program, students should have completed at least four courses in biology and a combined total of three courses in the supporting areas of chemistry, calculus or physics.